Skip to content

 ~ Walter Mosley

 I love the quote above.
 As Mosley explained, as you’re writing, your character develops before your eyes.
-There will be situations or events in the story that you didn’t plan on in the beginning and your character will need to deal with it.
+There will be situations or events in the story that you didn’t plan on in the beginning, and your character will need to deal with them.
 If it’s a new experience, how can you tell how he’ll react?

 We’d all like to believe (or write) that our protagonist will act nobly in every new situation, but that doesn’t always happen.
 It’s the same with people in real life.